hansraj51/docker-k8s-workshop/setup-docker-minikube.md

    ```
    kubectl cluster-info
    ```
+   You should see information about the Kubernetes cluster running on Minikube.

 4. Set Docker Environment Variables:
    If you're using Docker Desktop on Windows or macOS, you may need to set environment variables to enable Docker CLI to connect to Minikube's Docker daemon.